L1aoXingyu/blogpages/src/content/blog/2023-08-20-llm-inference-benchmark.md

 This figure allows us to examine the latency across all percentiles, providing a comprehensive view of the system's responsiveness.

+You can check out the LightLLM, TGI and vLLM benchmarks in this [repo](https://github.com/L1aoXingyu/llm-infer-bench)

 ## Conclusion

 In this post, we explored a range of metrics specifically tailored for benchmarking the inference process in Large Language Models (LLMs).
 We delved into methods for simulating different real-world scenarios and evaluating the performance of various inference frameworks.